In June 2024 the Abuse in Care Royal Commission of Inquiry delivered its final report Whanaketia – Through pain and trauma, from darkness to light.

 To be eligible to apply, NGOs and community groups must:

-• form a non-independent branch of a national organisation that has this status.
+- form a non-independent branch of a national organisation that has legal status, or

 Types of NGOs and community groups that may apply to the fund could include: